 Fire pits and outdoor fireplaces are becoming more and more popular.
 They add visual interest to your landscaping and can make your yard feel more complete.
 They also provide a focal point around which you can gather with friends and family.
 And, most important, they can extend your outdoor entertaining season.
 There is no reason to end outdoor entertaining just because summer is over.
-With a warm fire feature, you can extend the outdoor season well into fall and even winter.
+You can extend the outdoor season well into fall and even winter with a warm fire feature.
 Here are some tips for enjoying your fire pit.

 Always take dealing with fire seriously, even if it is contained in a fireplace.
 Here are some things to remember so that you and your family are safe around your fire feature.